Software licences

 By setting your repositories to be viewed publicly, you agree to allow others to view and fork your repositories.

 So in trusting Microsoft, we agree that our unlicensed, public repos are free to view and fork, but nothing else.
-This leaves us in the same situation we described before, with the exception that we can now count on GitHub to enforce our copyright.

 Other posts you might like